 Research and Teaching Interest:

 Steven Haas’ research addresses questions that lie at the intersection of social stratification, and the demography of health and aging.
-In particular his research investigates health as both a cause and a consequence of the social stratification process with particular interests in the processes that produce health disparities over the life course.
-Prior research projects have explored the relative contribution of early life versus adult factors in determining of trajectories of aging and disability, and the mechanisms linking adolescent health to educational outcomes and labor market success.
-A current project funded by the National Institute of Child Health and Human Development uses dynamic social network models and simulations to examine peer selection and social influence processes related to adolescent mental health and health behaviors.
+In particular his research investigates health as both a cause and a consequence of social stratification processes with particular interests in the processes that produce health disparities over the life course.
+Prior research projects have explored the social influence and peer selection processes around adolescent smoking using dynamic social network models, international differences in educational gradients in health, the relative contribution of early life versus adult factors in determining of trajectories of aging and disability, and the mechanisms linking adolescent health to educational outcomes and labor market success in both national and international contexts.
+Recent work has explored the socioeconomic determinants of cognitive aging and the long-term health impacts of exposure to war during childhood.

 Professional Awards and Achievements: